kappnav/design/KAM-StatusMappings-DetailSections.md

 Only support the kind specific case as the status mapping config map has no named and subkind elements.

 #### Detail Sections
 One or more detail section configmaps may exist to which the same resource maps.
-Multiple mapping rules may exist to which a resource maps; mapping rules are searched for in this order, using the match values from the from resource, searching for a matching rule from the most specific to least specific:
+Multiple mapping rules may exist to which a resource maps; mapping rules are searched for in this order, using the match values from the resource, searching for a matching rule from the most specific to least specific:

     kind.name - instance specific
     kind - kind specific